-The following procedure should be followed when a batsman is dismissed:
+The following procedure should be followed when a batter is dismissed:

-- 1. Draw a line at the end of the batsman's scoring referred to sometimes as ruling off. - 2.
+- 1. Draw a line at the end of the batter's scoring referred to sometimes as ruling off. - 2.
 In the HOW OUT column record just that bowled, caught (and who by) etc and in the bowler's column write the name of the bowler who took the wicket (remembering that not all wickets are credited to the bowler see the table on page 38). - 3.
-Record the dismissed batsman's total runs in the totals column. - 4.
+Record the dismissed batter's total runs in the totals column. - 4.
 Record the time of dismissal in the time out column (if you are keeping this information).
 You can calculate the minutes batted later if you wish together with adding up the total number of fours and sixes. - 5.
 In the middle of your scorebook record the score at fall of wicket plus (in brackets) the total number of sundries at this point.
 This figure is important as it will help you find mistakes if your book does not balance at the end of day. - 6.
-Write the name of the batsman out. - 7.
-In the box below write the not out batsman and her/his score. - 8.
-In the bowlers analysis record a 'W' (or whatever symbol you are using Cricket Australia recommends an 'X' but most scorers use a 'W' for a wicket). - 9.
+Write the name of the batter out. - 7.
+In the box below write the not out batter and her/his score. - 8.
+In the bowlers analysis record a 'X' (or whatever symbol you are using). - 9.
 Record the number of the wicket (1, 2 or 3 etc) in the overs/runs columns down the right hand side of your scoresheet (if it is included) so you know in which over the wicket fell. - 10.
-Write the time in for the new batsman and her/his name if you have not already done so.
+Write the time in for the new batter and her/his name if you have not already done so.